Lalit Surajmal Kanodia: Recognition

 Kanodia was president of the Management Consultants Association of India.
 He is the president of the Indo-American Chamber of Commerce.
-He is vice president of the Indian Merchants Chamber and chairman of its IT committee.
+He is the vice president of Indian Merchants Chamber and chairman of its IT committee.
 He was a member of the executive committee of NASSCOM.

-He has been chairman of the Electronic & Computer Software Export Promotion Council (Western Region).
+He has been the chairman of Electronic & Computer Software Export Promotion Council (Western Region).
 He joined the Sloan School of Management's executive board at MIT in 2008.
 He served as the Honorary Consul General of Chile in India from 2002 to 2014.